nicknash/RelaSharp/README.md

 ### PCT Scheduling

-Probabalistic Concurrency Testing scheduling aims to operate in a similar fashion to context bounding: it uses an integer parameter called _bug depth_ to limit its search.
+Probabalistic Concurrency Testing (PCT) scheduling aims to operate in a similar fashion to context bounding: it uses an integer parameter called _bug depth_ to limit its search.
 It seems to be attractive because it's simpler to implement and higher performance than an exhaustive scheduler with context bounding: it operates more like a simple randomized scheduler which is more disciplined in its choice of randomization.
 Essentially, PCT scheduling assigns threads a strict priority order and then adjusts thread priorities at randomly selected execution points.
 This allows it to explore the search space of schedulings according to what it defines as the number of _scheduling constraints_ (or bug depth).

 I think this is a medium sized job to implement, selecting the random points to insert priority-inversions would require a little thought.
 I've not felt a great need for it as I've found the simple random scheduler quite effective at finding even subtle bugs.